Essential coronavirus info Your safety is our first priority.

 Andrew is a Senior Lecturer in Contextual and Theoretical Studies (CTS) and year one CTS Coordinator.

 With over ten years teaching experience in Higher Education Andrew’s focus has been on developing inclusive curricula that addresses decolonisation and intersectionality through active-learning and writing as practice methods.

-Andrew worked as a graphic designer at CDT Design in the mid 1990s, on projects for Benenden School, Design Council, The Earth Centre, Royal National Theatre, Our Price Music, South Bank Centre and Volkswagen UK.
+His career as a graphic designer began at CDT Design in the mid 1990s, on projects for Benenden School, Design Council, The Earth Centre, Royal National Theatre, Our Price Music, South Bank Centre, Volkswagen UK.

-At Lloyd Northover Andrew worked on projects for BNFL, UBS, The Millennium Commission and SITA – an aerospace information technology specialist.
-As a founding partner in Unleaded Design, Andrew worked for art galleries, local councils and publishers and for many years with the Royal Society of Arts on the annual Student Design Awards.
+At Lloyd Northover clients included BNFL, UBS, The Millennium Commission and SITA – an aerospace information technology specialist.
+As a founding partner in Unleaded Design with Henrik Bodilsen, Andrew worked for art galleries, local councils and publishers and for many years with the Royal Society of Arts on the annual Student Design Awards.

 View the BA (Hons) Graphic and Media Design course page.